BLUE HORIZON, BOOK 4

-Merlin raised his eyebrows and held out his hand.
-“A captain no longer, but yes, I am Sinclair.”
+The wolf raised his eyebrows and held out his hand.
+“A captain no longer, but yes, I am Merlin Sinclair.”

 “Pleased to meetcha, boss,” the mastiff replied.
 He took the wolf’s hand and shook it vigorously.
 “I’m Stuart Sloan, daytime security for your office, sir.”

 Before Merlin could give the canine a reply, the front door opened yet again.
-Two mice stepped inside, one brown and the other grey.
+Two mice stepped inside, one brown and the other gray.

-Cindy’s face widened in a big grin and the grey mouse ran over to the wolf happily.
+Cindy’s face widened in a big grin and the gray mouse ran over to the wolf happily.
 “It’s great to see you again, Merlin!” she said as she gave him a warm hug.